SwastikGorai/go-chess/chess-backend/README.md

 - `POST /games/:id/resign` - resign (`{ "color": "white" | "black" }`)
 - `POST /games/:id/offer-draw` - offer a draw (`{ "color": "white" | "black" }`)
 - `POST /games/:id/accept-draw` - accept a draw (`{ "color": "white" | "black" }`)

+### Authentication

+Two player games use player tokens for authentication:
+- Tokens are generated when creating or joining a game
+- Include the token via `X-Player-Token` header or `token` query parameter
+- Moves are validated to ensure the correct player is making them

 Health check: